3rd Missouri Infantry Regiment (Union): Military service

 The Third Missouri joined with General Lyon's force at Springfield, and participated in the August 10 Battle of Wilson's Creek.
 The Third was again part of a brigade (with the Fifth Missouri) under Colonel Sigel.
 Sigel's 2nd Brigade initially had significant success, attacking the Confederate cavalry on the southeast corner of the southern camps (at the Sharp Farm).
 After driving off these southern troops, Sigel halted his brigade across the Wire Road, above Skeeg's Branch (Creek).
-However, Sigel positioned his artillery badly (behind the military crest of the ridge) and cautioned his men against accidentally firing on Federal troops he expected to be advancing south down the Wire Road (the 1st Iowa Infantry was uniformed in grey).
+However, Sigel positioned his artillery badly (behind the military crest of the ridge) and cautioned his men against accidentally firing on Federal troops he expected to be advancing south down the Wire Road (the 1st Iowa Infantry was uniformed in gray).
 At this point, Confederate Brigadier Ben McCulloch lead an attack south down the Wire Road, with the respected Third Louisiana Infantry in fore.
 Skirmishers, officers, and Sigel himself mistook the Louisiana troops for the Iowa infantry allowing them to advance to point blank range before delivering a devastating volley into the confused Federal troops.
 Sigel shouted "they make a mistake" as his brigade was overrun.

 The majority of the shattered Third Missouri escaped, and eventually they rejoined the Federal force retreating to Springfield, and then back to Rolla.
 From there the regiment was ordered back to St. Louis to be demobilized.

 All the companies of the regiment were mustered out by September 4, 1861.
 Elements of the 3rd Missouri Volunteers (3 Months Service) were incorporated in the new 3rd Missouri Volunteer Infantry (3 Years Service) under Colonel Isaac F. Shephard.